ineffably/moxijs/readme.md

-# MOXI
+# MOXIJS

 **A game framework written in TypeScript built to work with PixiJS**

 Moxi is designed for rapid development of WebGL-based games, POCs, and prototypes.
 It's also LLM-friendly - clean, well-documented code that AI assistants can easily understand and help you build with.

 PixiJS is great for rendering, but sometimes you just want to make a game without writing the same boilerplate every time.
-That's MOXI.
+That's MOXIJS.
 It's an Entity-Component-System wrapper around PixiJS that gives you the structure to build games faster while keeping all the PixiJS power under the hood.

 ![Prototype Status](https://img.shields.io/badge/Status-Prototype-orange)